paulorayann/renpass-projeto-final/README.md

 <h1 align="center">Final Project - Renpass.UOL</h1>

 <h6 align="center">
   Compasso.UOL entered in a new branch of the market, Renpass.UOL.
 A luxury and semi-luxury car rental segment.
-This REST API will be responsible for some endpoints of cars, person, rentals and authentication.
+This REST API will be responsible for some endpoints of cars, person, rentals,authentication, fleets of cars and reserves.
 </h6>
 <p align="center">
  <img src="https://img.shields.io/badge/JavaScript-323330?style=for-the-badge&logo=javascript&logoColor=F7DF1E"/>